meilisearch/specifications/README.md

 ## Review State

-Once the specification is ready for review in the owner's eyes, the owner can then switch the PR to open.
+It's up to the maintainers of this repository to decide when the PR is ready to be reviewed and which persons should review it.

 The PR must be tagged as `Ready For Review` to enter this stage.